Stop ‘fixing’ your bodies and start fixing the world – Eve Ensler

 The Rebel Diva Foundation:

-I will be donating 10% of all book sales to a girl empowerment or education charity that you, my dear readers, will decide.
+I will donate 10% of sales proceeds from my novels to a girl empowerment or education charity that you, my dear readers, will decide.
 The back of each of my books will have a link to an annual poll to capture everyone’s responses.
 Then every year on 31 December, I will send that year’s donations to the charity you chose, on all of our behalf.
 I will be switching these organisations every year so as many of these grassroots groups that work in the field have an opportunity to gain from our collective generosity.

 But this is just one small step.
 I want to use as much of my remaining resources to empower more girls and women in need around the world.
 I believe entrepreneurship is the path to freedom not just for myself but for young women in the dark corners of our planet.
 Yes, starting a new business is difficult, scary and can come with pitfalls, but the upside is far greater, and I believe is part of the solution to emancipating women in the developing world.